 The internship and residency requires flexibility and is subject to adjustments based on Haley House’s needs, but the basic weekly structure will look something like this: 15 hours serving directly in the soup kitchen and support activities, 15 hours in a secondary placement, 5 hours of community meetings and social life, for a total of approximately 35 hours/week.

 Interns and residents will reside with the live-in community in a five story brownstone that contains the soup kitchen, Haley House’s administrative offices, and three floors of living and community space.
 Interns and residents will be rooming with 1-2 other summer residents in fairly modest living arrangements.
 23 Dartmouth Street, the location of the soup kitchen and internship residency, is in the heart of Boston’s South End.
 Food is shared in a common kitchen on the top floor.
 As residents of the community, interns will participate in house chores and weekly community dinners.
 In addition, a strong emphasis is placed on presence and participation in community living.

 Should interns or residents have the financial need, there is also the potential to attain part-time employment within or beyond the organization.
-For questions about the Summer Internship and Residency Program, please contact Edward at email@example.com or Laura at firstname.lastname@example.org.
+For questions about the Summer Internship and Residency Program, please contact Harriet at email@example.com.
 This internship and residency is open to applicants of all backgrounds and life stages.
-Applicants must be 18 or older by June 1, 2017 in order to apply.
+Applicants must be 18 or older at the start of the internship to apply.

 To apply, please fill out our application here.